 Definition A description of the environment in which the executable is launched.
-This environment may include attributes such as the following: an executable command line arguments input file output file local user ID local group ID process resource limits Example Job "cw.24001" possesses the following execution environment:
+This environment may include attributes such as the following: Example Job "cw.24001" possesses the following execution environment: EXEC=/bin/sleep;ARGS="60"; INPUT=[NONE];OUTPUT=[NONE]; USER=loadl;GROUP=staff;

-Fairshare

-A mechanism that allows historical resource utilization information to be incorporated into job priority decisions.

-Fairness

-The access to shared compute resources that each user is granted.
-Access can be equal or based on factors such as historical resource usage, political issues, and job value.
+Fairshare Definition A mechanism that allows historical resource utilization information to be incorporated into job p ority decisions.
+Fairness Definition The access to shared compute resources that each user is granted.
+Access can be equal or based factors such as historical resource usage, political issues, and job value.
+Group Definition A credential typically directly mapping to a user's UNIX group ID.
+Job Definition The fundamental object of resource consumption.
+A job contains the following components: A list of required consumable resources A list of resource constraints controlling which resources may be allocated to the

-Group

-A credential typically directly mapping to a user's UNIX group ID.

-Job

-The fundamental object of resource consumption.
-A job contains the following components:

-- A list of required consumable resources - A list of resource constraints controlling which resources may be allocated to the job - A list of job constraints controlling where, when, and how the job should run - A list of credentials
+- A list of resource constraints controlling which resources may be allocated to the job - A list of job constraints controlling where, when, and how the job should run - A list of credentials - An execution environment